akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Two-Repo-Problem.md

 git pull upstream main
 ```

+!!! note "Note"
-NOTE: Running git remote -v will confirm where a standard git push (or git pull) will send (or receive) commits from.
+    Running `git remote -v` will confirm where a standard git push (or git pull) will send (or receive) commits from.

 ##### 5c.
 Push Commits to Private Repo on GitHub